pulumi/docs/pulumi-hugo/themes/default/content/blog/oidc-trust-relationships/index.md

 <!-- markdownlint-disable ol-prefix -->
 1. Go to the OIDC Issuers Page.
 2. Register Issuer and give a name and (optional) max expiration.
 Enter the GitHub actions URL `https://token.actions.githubusercontent.com`.
-3. Add a policy to allow OIDC and configure the sub and audience as needed, and save the policy.
+3. Add a policy to allow OIDC and configure the sub and audience for your organization and repositories.
 In the demo, we are using:

 <!-- markdownlint-disable no-bare-urls -->
     * **Aud**: https://github.com/***organization***